Nvidia teams up with UN to boost data science in 10 African nations

 MetaBeat will bring together thought leaders to give guidance on how metaverse technology will transform the way all industries communicate and do business on October 4 in San Francisco, CA.

-The initiative will empower the countries’ national statistical offices — agencies that handle population censuses data, economic policies, healthcare and more — by providing AI hardware, training for data scientists and ecosystem support, Levene said.
+The initiative will empower the countries’ national statistical offices — agencies that handle population censuses data, economic policies, healthcare and more — by providing AI hardware, and training for data scientists as well as ecosystem support, Levene said.

 Known as the United AI Alliance, the initiative is led by the UNECA, the Global Partnership for